sslcommerz/SSLCommerz-Woocommerce/readme.txt

 3. Click on `Upload Plugin` button.
 4. Go to `Choose File` and upload the Zip file of plugin.
 5. Active the plugin.
+6. Or search the plugin at wordpress plugin store with `SSLCommerz Payment Gateway`.
+7. Just click `Install` > `Active` and plugin is ready to use.
-6. Use your Sandbox Store ID/Password for test environment or Use your Live Store ID/Password for Live environment.
+8. Use your Sandbox Store ID/Password for test environment or Use your Live Store ID/Password for Live environment.
-7. If you don't have sandbox store credentials then create it from [Here](https://developer.sslcommerz.com/registration/ "SSLCommerz Sandbox Registration")
+9. If you don't have sandbox store credentials then create it from [Here](https://developer.sslcommerz.com/registration/ "SSLCommerz Sandbox Registration")

 == Gateway Configuration ==